Jeezy Announces “The Recession 2” Release Date & Unleashes Album Trailer [Video]

 Jeezy will release his new project, The Recession 2 on November 20th, which is perfect timing for him to face T.I. in an upcoming Verzuz battle.
 The Verzuz battle takes place just one day before his album is set to release and with the impact the battles have on streaming, Jeezy could be headed straight to number one.

 In addition to a new album, Jeezy is also launching his new podcast, Worth a Conversation With Jay ‘Jeezy’ Jenkins on Fox Soul.
 The Thug Motivation rapper shared that he will also be hosting a podcast on Chalamagne Tha God’s Black Effect Podcast Network alongside IHeartMedia.
 The first episode of his Recession Podcast will feature an interview with motivational speaker and entrepreneur Tony Robbins.
-Check it out below.
 Safe to say it’s snow season.
-Check out the trailer for his new album below.

 Comments